Duolabs/PushNotifications/README.md

 •	A good guide for APN registration can be found here: https://www.raywenderlich.com/584-push-notifications-tutorial-getting-started

 •	We decided not avoid FCM SDK to avoid the fact of being to tied to Google’s services which are and remains great but having more control on the Push Notification sets the developer free to act the way he wants. 

+Have fun and enjoy.
+Any feedback will be very appreciated.
+Riccardo Alessi